Eric Decker: 2012 season

 Heading into the 2012 regular season, Decker seemed primed to have a productive year with veteran quarterback Peyton Manning running Denver's offense.
-On May 12, Broncos' offensive coordinator Mike McCoy noted that Decker and fellow receiver Demaryius Thomas were "like two little kids in a candy shop right now," when asked about the receivers eagerness to work with Manning.
+On May 12, Broncos' offensive coordinator Mike McCoy noted that Decker and fellow receiver Demaryius Thomas were "like two little kids in a candy shop right now", when asked about the receivers eagerness to work with Manning.
 In April, Decker attended a Colorado Rockies' baseball game with Manning and began workouts with him prior to training camp.

 Decker had a breakout season in 2012.
 In Week 3 against the Houston Texans, he had eight receptions for 136 yards.
 From Week 4 to Week 9, he recorded seven receiving touchdowns over a span of five games.
 In Week 15 against the Baltimore Ravens, he finished with eight receptions for 133 yards and a touchdown.
 In Weeks 16–17, he recorded back-to-back games with two receiving touchdowns against the Cleveland Browns and Kansas City Chiefs.
 Decker finished the 2012 season with 85 catches for 1,064 yards and 13 touchdowns.
 He finished ranked 20th in the league in terms of yards for wide receivers and the 13 touchdowns was the second most among wide receivers in 2012.
 In the Broncos' Divisional Round game against the Baltimore Ravens, he had six receptions for 84 receiving yards in the 38–35 2OT loss.

 2013 season

 In the 2013 season, Decker contributed to Peyton Manning's historical passing season.
 In Week 3, against the Oakland Raiders, Decker finished with eight receptions for 133 yards and a touchdown.
 In Week 7, against the Indianapolis Colts, he finished with eight receptions for 150 yards and a touchdown.
 In Week 13, Decker had a career day against the Kansas City Chiefs with eight catches for 174 yards and team record tying four touchdowns, earning him the AFC Offensive Player of the Week award.
 He followed up that performance with eight receptions for 117 yards and a touchdown against the Tennessee Titans.
 In Week 16, against the Houston Texans, he finished with 10 receptions for 131 yards and two touchdowns.
 Overall, Decker finished the 2013 season with 87 receptions for 1,288 yards, both career highs, and 11 touchdowns.
-In the Divisional Round, against the San Diego Chargers, he had two receptions for 32 yards in the 24–17 victory.
+In the Divisional Round, against the San Diego Chargers, he had two receptions for 32 yards in the 24–17 victory, while also returning a punt for 47 yards before tripping over his own feet and preventing a touchdown return.
 In the AFC Championship against the New England Patriots, he had five receptions for 73 yards in the 26–16 victory.
 The Broncos reached Super Bowl XLVIII, but lost 43–8 to the Seattle Seahawks.
 Decker was held to one reception for six yards in the Super Bowl due to tight coverage by the Seahawks' defensive backs.